“How can I teach my kids respect?”

 1. Stay calm and don’t overreact when you think your child is disrespectful

 We sometimes think that yelling works with children who don’t listen.
-But this is wrong.
-We often shout to them from another room.
-They don’t listen to us if we are not in front of them, making eye contact with them and making sure they are paying attention to what we said.
+But I’m afraid that’s not right.
+We often shout at them from another room.
+They don’t listen to us if we are not in front of them, making eye contact and ensuring they pay attention to what we say.
 We are disrespectful to them.

-We shout to them because they don’t meet our expectations.
+We shout at them because they don’t meet our expectations.
 We are rude towards them because we are frustrated.
-With this behaviour we show when we are angry, we can be rude and disrespectful.
-We convey them the wrong message.
+This behaviour shows we can be harsh and disrespectful when we are angry.
+We convey the wrong message.

-So, if we want to teach respect, first we need to stay calm and stay in control.
-We need to decide if this is a real “disrespect” situation, a misunderstanding or the kid doesn’t know the right answer in such a situation.
+So, if we want to teach respect, first, we need to stay calm and stay in control.
+We must decide if this is a “disrespect” situation, a misunderstanding, or the kid doesn’t know the correct answer to such a situation.

 2. Teach Problem Solving Alternatives

-First, we need to identify the cause for disrespect.
-If we think they are truly disrespectful, we can concentrate the circumstance asking them why they act that way instead of saying “You are being rude!”
+First, we need to identify the cause of disrespect.
+If we think they are genuinely disrespectful, we can concentrate on the circumstance, asking them why they act that way instead of saying, “You are being rude!”

-When your child calls you a “bad mom” because you don’t allow her to do something, and you tell her “How dare you!
+When your child calls you a “bad mum” because you don’t allow her to do something, you tell her, “How dare you!
 I am your mother; you can’t talk to me that way.”
-You might think your child doesn’t respect you and you are nervous.
+You might think your child doesn’t respect you, and you are nervous.

-But the kids usually say that because they are angry, they think you hurt them and want to hurt you back.
-They (and adults) can’t think straight when they are angry.
+But the kids usually say that they think you hurt them, they are angry and want to hurt you back.
+They (and adults) can’t think straight when they are mad.

-Then we can explain to them we understand they are upset but that doesn’t mean we are a bad mom.
-We can ask “If other kids are angry at you for something you have done, does it mean you are a bad girl?”
+Then we can explain that they are upset, but that doesn’t mean we are bad mums.
+We can ask, “If other kids are angry at you for something you have done, does it mean you are a bad girl?”

-By narrating our child’s emotions, we can help them see where anger came from and can teach them words to describe her emotions and solve the problems.
-Also, we can present them that in conflicts we can stay calm.
+By narrating our child’s emotions, we can help them see where the anger came from and can teach them words to describe their emotions and solve the problems.
+Also, we can present to them that we can stay calm in conflicts.

 3. Model How to Be Respectful

-Respect your kid first, treat her as a person in the same way you treat adults.
+Respect your kid first; treat her as a person like you treat adults.
 Respect her preferences and choices.
-Some parents want to have complete control over their child’s behaviour and preferences.
-They want their kids to be a mini-me of them, but they aren’t.
-If her choice is not a danger to safety or health, doesn’t hurt others and we can afford them, we need to honour it.
+Some parents want complete control over their child’s behavior and preferences.
+They want their kids to be “mini-me” of them, but they aren’t.
+If her choice is not dangerous to safety or health, doesn’t hurt others, and we can afford them, we must honour it.

-Children also have right to think independently and like different things.
+Children also have the right to think independently and like different things.
 When their thoughts and choices are accepted, they feel heard and respected.
-They can learn that they should respect other people’s different opinion.
+They can learn that they should respect other people’s different separate opinions.

 4. Use Positive Discipline Instead of Punishment

-Discipline doesn’t mean punishment and positive discipline is more effective and longer-lasting than punishment.
+Discipline doesn’t mean punishment; positive discipline is more effective and longer-lasting than punishment.

 Everybody makes mistakes.
-If you make a mistake at your work and your boss reacts to it in a humiliating way, you wouldn’t have more respect for him.
+If you make a mistake at work and your boss reacts to it humiliatingly, you wouldn’t have more respect for him.

 The situation is the same with children.
-If we use harsh punishment with them, they won’t respect us, and we show them how to be cruel to those who make mistakes.
+If we punish them harshly, they won’t respect us, and we will show them how to be cruel to those who make mistakes.

 If you use positive discipline, that doesn’t mean you are permissive.
 Using positive discipline means setting firm boundaries and insisting on them.
-That is essential to successful discipline.
+That is essential for successful parenting.

-When I heard that I need to be respectful and grateful with my parents because they did so many things for me, I always thought “but they wanted me, why do I have to be grateful for that”.
+When I heard that I needed to be respectful and grateful to my parents because they did so many things for me, I always thought, “but they wanted me; why do I have to be grateful for that.”

-It is natural that parents expect kids to respect them.
-They spend so much effort, time, and money to bring up their children.
+Naturally, parents expect their kids to respect them.
+They spend so much effort, time, and money to raise their children.
 But little ones don’t understand this.
-And to be honest they didn’t ask us to do all this.
+And to be honest, they didn’t ask us to do all this.
 We decided to take on them.

-But respect cannot be expected, it can only be earned.
-We can earn it by showing a good role model.
+But respect cannot be expected; it can only be earned.
+We can make it by showing a good role model.
 We need to be respectful to everyone, including our children.

 6. Apologize For Mistakes

-It is natural that we occasionally have outbursts, and we can’t control our anger.
-We are too tired balancing between our adult things and parenting.
-But after that we need to calm down and explain to them why we were so upset before.
+It is natural that we occasionally have outbursts and can’t control our anger.
+We are too tired of balancing our adult things and parenting.
+But after that, we need to calm down and explain to them why we were so upset before.
 Then we need to say sorry for shouting but teaching her having emotions are normal.

 A mature, respectful adult takes responsibility and apologizes when he or she makes mistakes.

-Many parents think that apologizing to their kids undermines their authority as a parent.
-But that’s not true, contrarily, you reinforce the authority and reliability.
-You can build trust with you kid.
+Many parents think apologizing to their kids undermines their parental authority.
+But that’s not true; contrarily, you reinforce authority and reliability.
+You can build trust with your kid.

 7. Don’t Take Your Child’s Behaviour Personally

-Parents often takes their child’s behaviour personally.
+Parents often take their child’s behaviour personally.
 All children have conflicts with their parents.
-You need to deal with your child’s behaviour as objectively as possible.
+It would be best if you dealt with your child’s behaviour as objectively as possible.

 Parenting is not easy.
-I think all of us have unresolved issues with our own parents that throw difficulties in the way of being the best parents we can be.
+All of us have unresolved issues with our parents that throw difficulties in the way of being the best parents we can be.

 Teaching respect is like other parenting tasks.
 The first and most important thing is showing an appropriate model to our kids.
-To this we need to work on ourselves all the time.
-We always must self-reflect and analyse our own emotions and behaviour to be able to change ourselves and correct our own mistakes.
+To this, we need to work on ourselves all the time.
+We must always self-reflect and analyze our own emotions and behavior to be able to change ourselves and correct our own mistakes.

 Of course, it is not easy to do the things I listed above.
 Not for me either.

-We need to acknowledge the mistakes in the patterns we got from our parents and the environment in our childhood and heal our own wounds.
-This work is a conscious and time-consuming work, but we live in a time when we can get a lot of help, tools for this.
+We need to acknowledge the mistakes in the patterns we got from our parents and the environment in our childhood and heal our wounds.
+This work is conscious and time-consuming, but we live in a time when we can get a lot of help, and tools for this.

-If you think you want to change, you want to improve yourself, you are in right path.
+If you think you want to change or improve yourself, you are on the right path.